emacsmirror/noob-arrows-mode/README.md

 Usage
 =====

-After turing on the mode, pressing an arrow key will display a help buffer in the corresponding direction of the button press.
+After turning on the mode, pressing an arrow key will display a help buffer in the corresponding direction of the button press.
 Pressing another arrow key (or C-x 1) will hide the help buffer.
 This package comes with an example help file, but any plain text file will work.
 Thus, you can customize the contents of the help buffer to your needs.
 All you need to do is set the variable <code>noob-arrows-help-file</code> to a file path that identifies the text file.
 Typically, this would be set in one of your startup files (presumably ~/.emacs.d/init):

 ```lisp
 (setq noob-arrows-help-file "~/.emacs.d/plugins/noob-arrows-mode.el/noob-arrows-help-file.txt")